 For those who don't know, ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
-To calculate this metric for Anglo-Eastern Plantations, this is the formula:
+To calculate this metric for American Shared Hospital Services, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Therefore, Anglo-Eastern Plantations has an ROCE of 4.8%.
-In absolute terms, that's a low return and it also under-performs the Food industry average of 7.7%.
+So, American Shared Hospital Services has an ROCE of 1.4%.
+In absolute terms, that's a low return and it also under-performs the Healthcare industry average of 10%.

 While the past is not representative of the future, it can be helpful to know how a company has performed historically, which is why we have this chart above.
-If you're interested in investigating Anglo-Eastern Plantations' past further, check out this free graph of past earnings, revenue and cash flow of American Shared Hospital Services, check out these free graphs here.
+If you want to delve into the historical earnings, revenue and cash flow of American Shared Hospital Services, check out these free graphs here.

-In the end, the trend of lower returns on the same amount of capital isn't typically an indication that we're looking at a growth stock.
-In spite of that, the stock has delivered a 28% return to shareholders who held over the last five years.
+All in all, the lower returns from the same amount of capital employed aren't exactly signs of a compounding machine.
+Investors must expect better things on the horizon though because the stock has risen 22% in the last five years.
 Regardless, we don't like the trends as they are and if they persist, we think you might find better investments elsewhere.